Setting up a group

 Expenditure outside these guidelines may be considered on request by the Executive Committee

-The Group Convener is entitled to accept a recommended donation of 50p per member for refreshments offered their home
+The convener is entitled to accept a recommended donation of 50p per member for refreshments offered in their home

-A list of external venues used by groups is available.
-Expect to pay £10-£20/hour.
+A list of external venues used by groups is available here.
+Expect to pay £10-£20 per hour.

 CEDu3a uses Beacon, the u3a movement’s integrated membership, groups, finance and mailing system, and strongly recommends that the convener uses its group functions.

 The convener is advised to discuss any problems with the CEDu3a Groups Organiser.
 As in any body of people, there may be disagreements and questionable behaviour.
 This may involve managing and following up difficult or inappropriate contributions or comments.
 This can be difficult, especially if they are made a group that invites controversy (like current affairs).
 Establish ground rules, be aware of potential strains as soon as they arise, and try to deflect them.
 In addition the CEDu3a has a grievance procedure.